Rui2018/sp18-202-horizon-zero-dawn/Project Journal.md

 ### What I plan to do:
 1. Implement command pattern.
+2. Discuss with my teammates to set the appropriate sequence of scenarios.
-2. Merge the senario with rest of the project.
+3. Merge the senario with the rest of the project.

 ### What blockers I have:
 1. Implement command pattern with proxy pattern involved.